Designing Beyond Print: Owning Your Work Across Platforms

 There are countless platforms that need a designer's touch.
 The first step is to stop thinking of yourself as a print designer.

-Please note the time of this webinar differs from our typical 2 p.m.
+Please note this webinar starts at 12:30 p.m.
+The time of this webinar differs from our typical 2 p.m.
 Eastern webinar time

 What Will I Learn: